cinus-ue/cheatsheets/linux/linux.md

 ```
 $ ps                        ---display your currently running processes
-$ ps -ef                    ---display all the currently running processes on the system.
+$ ps -ef                    ---display all the currently running processes on the system
 $ ps -ef | grep processname ---display process information for processname
 $ top                       ---display and manage the top processes
 $ htop                      ---interactive process viewer (top alternative)